-Unlike pool winterization, which is imperative, outdoor spa winterization is less frequent, as many of you appreciate its benefits in a snowy setting!
-Keeping the water at an ideal temperature in winter means your spa consumes more energy, so watch out for an increase in your electricity bill!
-Use a winter cover to maintain water temperature.
+Contrary towinterising swimming pools although essential, winterising outdoor spas is less common because many of you enjoy their benefits in a snowy setting!
+However, to maintain the water at an ideal temperature in winter, your spa consumes more energy, so be aware of the increase in your electricity bill!
+Use an insulated cover to maintain the water temperature.

 Winterizing your spa is necessary if you use it less frequently or in the event of prolonged frost.
 Indeed, in regions where frosts are frequent, the cold can damage the tank or the hydraulic circuit.
 In this case, winterizing an outdoor spa is strongly recommended.